Easy 2 ingredient chocolate orange pots made with Terry's chocolate orange and double cream!

 🍴 Serving suggestions

 Dust with icing sugar and serve with chocolate orange minis segments for an extra indulgent treat!
-A dollop of clotted cream would be lovely too.

 🥡 Storage

-Store: Refrigerate the no-bake chocolate pots for up to 3 days.
+Store - Refrigerate the no-bake chocolate pots for up to 3 days.

 ❓ FAQs